swch/strivve-docs-nextjs/src/pages/resources/progress-messages/index.md

 ---
 ## Overview

-CardSavr utilitizes a messaging system to "stream" messages to clients.
+CardSavr utilizes a messaging system to "stream" messages to clients.
 Ideally, a job can process without any participation from the user, but occasionally some additional user input may be necessary.
 In these situations, client applications may need to acquire additional security credentials (MFA codes), they may need to fix incorrect credentials, and they may wish to be notified when jobs complete, pass authentication, or even fail.
 There are two kinds of messages.

 ### Status Messages